FREQUENTLY ASKED QUESTIONS

 Are Obenauf's products considered leather conditioners?

 Answer: Our leather preservative, Heavy Duty LP and Leather Oil, are leather conditioners.
 True leather conditioners are formulated to penetrate leather and keep it moisturized, providing protection from water and dirt.
 If leather loses moisture, it loses its flexibility and will crack.
+Water Shield is a waterproofing spray but does not provide conditioning oils that penetrate leather, so it is not considered a leather conditioner.

 Will Heavy Duty LP or Leather Oil darken my leather?